CHIP-SPV/hipMM/docs/install/BUILD.rst

 Building and installing hipMM from source
 =========================================

-The following topic provides a detailed overview on how to build the C++ components, run the tests and the benchmarks, and how to build the full hipMM installation including the Python package.
+For developers, the following topic provides details on building the C++ components, running tests and benchmarks, and for building the full hipMM installation including the Python package.
+End users should see the `Installation instructions <./INSTALL>`__.

 Build procedure for C++ components
 ----------------------------------

-Building the C++/HIP components of hipMM can be achieved using the following command
+Build the hipMM C++/HIP components using the following command:

 .. code:: bash

    ./build.sh lib tests benchmarks

-Here, ``tests`` and ``benchmarks`` are optional flags that enable the respective additional functionalities.
+Here, ``tests`` and ``benchmarks`` are optional flags that enable the respective functionality.

 .. note::

-   In order to fetch the dependencies ``git`` needs to be installed on your system.
+   To fetch the dependencies, ``git`` needs to be installed on your system.

 Running tests and benchmarks
 ----------------------------